Crystal Brantley

-Crystal R. Brantley is an American politician serving as a member of the New Mexico Senate from the 35th district.
+Crystal R. Brantley (born October 10, 1979) is an American politician serving as a member of the New Mexico Senate from the 35th district.
 Elected in 2020, she assumed office on January 19, 2021.

 Education

 Brantley earned a Bachelor of Science degree in agricultural economics and business from New Mexico State University.

 Career

 Prior to entering politics, she served as the director of the Sierra Soil & Water Conservation District and worked as a self-employed agricultural consultant.

 In the June 2020 Democratic primary, incumbent Democrat John Arthur Smith was defeated by Neomi Martinez-Parra.
 Brantley defeated Martinez-Parra in the November general election and assumed office on January 19, 2021.
 Brantley won 11,256 votes to Martinez-Parra's 8,135, for a margin of 58% to 42%.
 Prior to her general election win, the 35th district had not been represented by a Republican in 65 years.

 Personal life

 Brantley lives in Elephant Butte, New Mexico.